 - Preheat oven to 400.

-- Line a baking sheet with parchment paper or silicone mat.
+- Line a baking sheet with parchment paper or use a silicone mat.

 - Combine flour, sugar, baking powder and salt.
 Whisk or pulse in a food processor to mix.